 Now called The Frick Collection, it contains the tycoon’s preciously curated collection.
 But nothing Frick himself acquired—about ⅔ of the collection—can be loaned, so my advice is to go at least once, to see for yourself.
 There is no other way.

 Manage such riches by simplifying: use this visit as the start your pilgrimage to see eight of the thirty-six paintings attributed to Vermeer, twelve of which reside in American public collections.
-If I schedule my day, I can see eight of the nine that are in New York, only about nine blocks apart.
+If you schedule your time you can see eight of the nine that are in New York, only about nine blocks apart.

 Finally, the one you cannot see, in a private collection:

 A Young Woman Seated at the Virginal, pictured.

 Here is a link to a mildly interesting Vermeer website.